GuiGui2/fabric-workshop/config/v1.1.x/README.md

 This folder holds a set of sample configurations for Hyperledger Fabric v1.1.
 The Fabric is set up as follows:
  - 1 organization for orderers, called OrdererOrg, which admin is adminordererorg.
-A total of 4 orderers can be started.
+A total of 4 orderers can be started, from orderer0 to orderer3.
  - 2 organizations for peers, respectively called Org1 and Org2, which admins
  are, respectively, adminorg1 and adminorg2.
-Up to 2 peers per orgnization can be started.
+Up to 2 peers per organization can be started.
+They are named peer1.1 and peer1.2 for organization 1, peer2.1 and peer2.2 for organization 2.

 The \*.yml files are to use with docker-compose to start a Hyperledger Fabric 1.1.0 (at the time of writing) in various configurations: